dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 ## Configure the Linker

-Blazor performs Intermediate Language (IL) linking on each build to remove unnecessary IL from the output assemblies.
-Assembly linking can be controlled on build.
+Blazor performs Intermediate Language (IL) linking on each Release build to remove unnecessary IL from the output assemblies.
 For more information, see <xref:host-and-deploy/blazor/configure-linker>.